 To that end, we are taking concrete actions with staff and faculty and with policy and practice.
 Required and voluntary equity trainings and reading groups are expanding.
 We also engaged all stakeholders, with an emphasis on BIPOC stakeholders, in rewriting our schoolwide behavioral expectations so that they apply to adults as well as students.
 We have instituted a schoolwide policy originally piloted by the gentlemen: Students may request a specific adult or peer ally to join them when they have a behavioral conversation with a teacher or administrator.
 Think of it as having an observing ally to keep the teacher or administrator on their best behavior and the student supported.
 We have also retained a BIPOC ally of the school who is a trained restorative practices coordinator to receive complaints of racism and help investigate and mediate them.

 Finally, as the person in charge of school discipline, the assistant principal is trying to raise his consciousness and take responsibility for his central role in either perpetuating or eliminating discipline disparities.
 None of this is easy or comfortable, but it’s time to honor what the gentlemen were telling us from the start: White adults in schools have serious work to do.

 Jerome Bennett is an independent equity consultant.
-Jake Giessman is the assistant principal of Lyman Moore Middle School in Portland, ME.
-Jane Hubley is the school social worker at Lyman Moore Middle School.
+Jake Giessman is the assistant principal of a middle school in Portland, ME.
+Jane Hubley is the school social worker at the same middle school.